WJSoftware/.github/.github/CONTRIBUTING.md

 ### Updating README

-If the repository contains a README that is technical in nature, describing every feature (or a lot of them), and a new feature is being added, it is ideal of the new README's section describing it starts with a quote block that states its minimum version.
+If the repository contains a README that is technical in nature, describing every feature (or a lot of them), and a new feature is being added, it is ideal of the new README's section describing it to start with a quote block that states its minimum version.
 Example:

 ```markdown
 ## New Feature X